-While Twitter is not as popular as other social media platforms like Facebook and Instagram, it’s still a viable channel for cannabis license holders to indirectly market their products and services.
-According to research conducted by Pew Research during the first quarter of 2019, 22% of U.S. adults use Twitter, with adoption higher among men (24%) than women (21%), and among survey respondents who self-identified as Hispanic (25%) and Black (24%) than White (21%).
+Twitter is an important channel for cannabis businesses and cannabis-related businesses to indirectly market their products and services.
+According to research conducted by Pew Research last year, 22% of U.S. adults use Twitter, with adoption higher among men (24%) than women (21%), and among survey respondents who self-identified as Hispanic (25%) and Black (24%) than White (21%).

 In addition, the Pew Research study revealed that Twitter users skew younger (44% of Americans between the ages of 18 and 24 use Twitter) have higher household incomes (31% of Twitter users have annual household incomes of $75,000 or more), and are highly educated (32% have completed college and another 24% have completed some college).
 Twitter use is most common in urban areas (26%) and suburban areas (22%).